 Direct Loans are federal student loans awarded to students who have completed the Free Application for Student Aid (FAFSA) and have met all financial aid eligibility requirements.
 The requirements are as follows:

-- Active enrollment in a degree or certificate program at the Adler School
+- Active enrollment in a degree or certificate program at Adler University

 - Maintenance of satisfactory academic progress: completion of at least 70% of all attempted coursework and a cumulative GPA of at least 3.0

 - Maintenance of at least half-time enrollment as defined by your academic program: